Beat the heat! Quench your thirst with these cool summer drinks

 ALSO READ | Express recipes: Try this home-made potato fries recipe to satiate your after-office hunger

 Cool beverages not only help you stay hydrated but also give dietary benefits.
-While water is the most important drink to quench thirst, there are many other healthy and tasty beverages that you can include in your diet list while kicking off unhealthy aerated drinks.
+While water is the most important drink to quench thirst, there are many other healthy and tasty beverages that you can include in your diet and easily kick off all the unhealthy packaged and aerated drinks.

 ALSO READ | 15 simple recipes for a delicious evening snack